Ricci Flow of regions with curvature bounded below in dimension three: Proof of Theorem

 where $d_t(p_0,x)$ is the distance from $x$ to $p_0$ measured using the evolving metric $g(t)$.
 Cut-off functions of this type were used in the papers \cite{Chen},\cite{SimLoc} and \cite{SimHab} in combination with Ricci flow to prove that local estimates hold, {\bf if} one a priori assumes that the curvature satisfies a bound of the type $|\Riem(\cdot,t)| \leq c/t$.

-Notice that $0 < \dist_t(x) \leq r $ for all $x \in {{}^t B}_r(p_0)$. $\dist_t(x)$ is a measure of how far the point $x$ at time $t$ is from the boundary of ${{}^tB}_r(p_0)$.
-In the case that $g(t) = \de$ the Euclidean metric on $\R^n$, then we see that $\dist_t(x):= (r-d_t(p_0,x))= (r- |x-p_0|)$ is the distance from $x$ to the boundary of $B_r(p_0)$.
+Notice that $0 < \dist_{r,t}(x) \leq r $ for all $x \in {{}^t B}_r(p_0)$. $\dist_{r,t}(x)$ is a measure of how far the point $x$ at time $t$ is from the boundary of ${{}^tB}_r(p_0)$.
+In the case that $g(t) = \de$ the Euclidean metric on $\R^n$, then we see that $\dist_{r,t}(x):= (r-d_t(p_0,x))= (r- |x-p_0|)$ is the distance from $x$ to the boundary of $B_r(p_0)$.
 Due to scaling it will be sufficient to consider the case $r=1$.
 Let ${{}^{0}B}_1(p_0)$ be a ball at time zero with curvature bounded from below by minus one.
-The following theorem implies a lower bound on the curvature at $x \in {{}^{t}B}_1(p_0)$ depending on $\dist_t(x)$ at later times for a well defined time interval, as long as $\dist_t^2(x) \geq N^2t$ where $N^2$= $N^2(v_0)$ is sufficiently large, and $v_0$ is a lower bound (at time zero) on the volume quotient of balls contained in the ball we are considering.
+The following theorem implies a lower bound on the curvature at $x \in {{}^{t}B}_1(p_0)$ depending on $\dist_{1,t}(x)$ at later times for a well defined time interval, as long as $\dist_{1,t}^2(x) \geq N^2t$ where $N^2$= $N^2(v_0)$ is sufficiently large, and $v_0$ is a lower bound (at time zero) on the volume quotient of balls contained in the ball we are considering, and the curvature of ${{}^{0}B}_1(p_0)$ at time zero is bounded from below by $-1$.
 Combining this theorem with the results of Section \ref{sec22new} will imply the result of Theorem \ref{threed} stated in the introduction (see Section \ref{secthreed} for the proof of Theorem \ref{threed}).
-Here we restate Theorem \ref{threed2} for the case $r=1$ using the notation that we introduced at the beginning of this section (see also Remark \ref{proofvn}).
+Here we restate Theorem \ref{threed2} for the case $r=1$ using the notation that we just introduced, and Remark \ref{proofvn}.